tomPorter/sample_app/README.markdown

 * Partials are the **bomb**!
 Similar to Hobo _DRYml_ and tag creation.

+* I have a bit of confusion over differences between request specs and controller specs, particularly when my pages\_controller\_spec.rb has a render\_views method to pul in page content.

 * When originally in rspec\_250 branch Pushed to heroku with:

 		git push heroku rspec_250:master